Barbara Cohen (scientist)

 Barbara Cohen is a planetary scientist at NASA's Goddard Space Flight Center.
 The asteroid 6816 Barbcohen is named after her.

 Education

 Cohen is from upstate New York.
 She earned a bachelor's degree in geology from State University of New York at Stony Brook in 1993.
 She joined Phi Beta Kappa during her studies.
 She moved to the University of Arizona for her doctoral studies, where she received a University of Arizona Graduate College Fellowship and NASA Graduate Student Research Program Fellowship, and graduated in 2000.
 Here Cohen looked to understand impact rates on the moon using microbeam analysis and Argon–argon dating of lunar meteorites.
-She identified that clastic rock in lunar meteorites are different to samples from Apollo, and have ages consistent with Late Heavy Bombardment.
+She identified that clastic rock in lunar meteorites are different from samples from Apollo, and have ages consistent with Late Heavy Bombardment.
 While at the University of Arizona, she also led a study into various physical properties of chili.